pyrollo/display_modpack/font_api/API.md

 })
 ```

-At this step, your node already displays text form "display_text" (hardcoded) node meta.
+At this step, your node already displays text form "display_text" (by default) node meta.
+If you want to store your text into another meta data field, add a `meta_text` field to display entity definition.

 But it uses defaults (default font, default size, default color).
 Likely you need something more.